Updated July 10, 2020.

 However, analytics cookies or statistics cookies are most often third-party cookies that track and log user behavior to give insight to the website owner.
 Marketing cookies and advertising cookies are also most often third-party cookies that serve to make targeted advertisement possible.
 These cookies are website tracker tools for both the companies using them to optimize their sales, but serve also as website tracking tools for companies like Google and the entire ad tech industry.

 Advertising cookies, marketing cookies, analytics cookies, statistics cookies – a lot of different names for the same phenomenon: a way to gain insight into a website’s users for different purposes, but with the same dire implications if left unregulated.

 There has been quite a bit of negative public attention to cookies, and many users choose to block cookies from their browsers in an attempt to avoid internet website trackers.

 Tracking pixels, also called pixel tags or 1x1 pixels, are transparent images consisting of a single pixel, that are present (albeit virtually invisible) on a webpage or in an email.

-Ultrasound beacons or ultrasonic beacons, sometimes abbreviated uBeacons, are high-pitched sounds that are emitted from the device in use, e.g. when you visit a website that has the beacon installed.
+Web beacons are a variety of techniques of tracking users online.
+Some of them are known as ultrasound beacons (or ultrasonic beacons, sometimes abbreviated uBeacons) and these are high-pitched sounds that are emitted from the device in use, e.g. when you visit a website that has the web beacon installed.

-The sound is inaudible to humans, but your dog can hear it, and, more importantly, all the other devices in proximity to the one you were using, react to it.
+The sounds omitted from these web beacons are inaudible to humans, but your dog can hear it, and, more importantly, all the other devices in proximity to the one you were using, react to it.